Anyone's death diminishes me,

 Daryl Gates, 2010, police chief and author, worked on Police Quest: SWAT

-Laura "Taera" Genender, 2008, Associate Community Manager on Eve Online
+Laura "Taera" Genender, 2008, Community Manager on MMORPG.com, Eve Online

-Michael Gershman, 2000, historical advisor on Old Time Baseball
+Michael Gershman, 2000, talent agent & historical advisor on Old Time Baseball

 Armin Gessert, 2009, programmer and co-founder of Spellbound Entertainment